 Establishing policies and procedures to pre-approve audit and permissible non-audit services.

-The Committee is comprised of three members of the board of directors (all of whom are independent directors), the Chief Executive Officer and the Vice-Presidents.
+The Committee is comprised of four members of the board of directors (two of whom are independent directors), the Chief Executive Officer and the Vice-Presidents.

 Approving the policies and organization of the comprehensive risk management system, as well as any amendments to said policies.